oracle/node-oracledb/doc/api.md

 Oracledb.BUFFER                 // (2005) Bind a RAW or BLOB to a Node.js Buffer

-Oracledb.CLOB                   // (2006) Bind a CLOB to a Node.js Stream or create a temporary CLOB
+Oracledb.CLOB                   // (2006) Bind a CLOB to a Node.js Stream, create a temporary CLOB, or for fetchAsString and fetchInfo

 Oracledb.CURSOR                 // (2004) Bind a REF CURSOR to a node-oracledb ResultSet class